NancyRobertson/cadre_familial/client-instructions.md

-The best box I found for this application so far is the [SCISHION V88 Pro](https://www.banggood.com/SCISHION-V88-Pro-Amlogic-S905X-1G-RAM-8G-ROM-TV-Box-p-1114881.html).
+The best box I found for this application so far is the SCISHION V88 Pro available at [Banggood](https://www.banggood.com/SCISHION-V88-Pro-Amlogic-S905X-1G-RAM-8G-ROM-TV-Box-p-1114881.html) and [GearBest](https://www.gearbest.com/tv-box-mini-pc/pp_434477.html) for ~40$.

 It is a small device with HDMI output that you can connect to any modern TV.